younggeeks/remix-theme/README.md

 ### Force page to a theme

 Let's say your cool new marketing page is dark mode only.
 The page should always use the dark theme, and changing the theme should have no effect.
-To force a theme on your Next.js pages, simply set a variable on the page component:
+To force a theme on your Remix.run pages, simply set a variable on the page component:

 ```js
 // pages/awesome-page.js